Join us at this month’s Lates as we unlock the next level of the gaming world.

 Experience (Active events such as shows and demonstrations)

-- Can touch this – our volunteers show off their favourite objects
+- Can touch this – our volunteers let you hold the past

 Create (Hand-on creative workshops)

-- The last sculptor – make your own 'David'
+- Game on – make your own controller

 - The Science Museum Comedy Club – Tickets cost £9 per person and are limited.
-Pre-book to gain VIP entry to the museum but also available from any ticket desk.
-NB: Start time 20.45
+Pre-book to gain VIP entry to the Museum but tickets are also available from any ticket desk.

 - Leonardo da Vinci: The Mechanics of Genius – Entrance fee applies (Lates half-price offer: £5 per person)